hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-list-firewall-ban json

-The function of obtaining the list of currently blocked ips.
+This function of obtaining the list of currently blocked ips.

 *******************************************************************